 - Coverdell Education Savings Accounts

 *Annual Percentage Yield.
 Rates are subject to change without prior notice.
-Savings rates and terms effective June 10, 2019.
+Rates and terms effective June 14, 2023.
 Fees could reduce the earnings on the account.
-Penalty for early withdrawal of Savings and IRA Certificates.
+Penalty for early withdrawal.

 **This offer, including the stated Annual Percentage Yield (APY), is effective June 14, 2023.
 Promotion and offer may end or change at any time.
 Promotion is applicable to Pearl Hawaii Certificates and IRA Certificates.
 The minimum balance is $1000; no maximum balance.
 Deposits and withdrawals are subject to a seven-calendar-day period.
 Penalties apply for early withdrawals.
 Other restrictions may apply.
 Certificates will automatically renew after the first 14-month term unless the member submits a written notification.
 Thereafter, the certificate will automatically renew to a 12-month term.
 Member's loans and accounts must be current.
 Dividends will be compounded and credited monthly.
 Federally insured by NCUA.